Aliases for GLYAT Gene

 GeneCards Summary for GLYAT Gene

 GLYAT (Glycine-N-Acyltransferase) is a Protein Coding gene.
-Diseases associated with GLYAT include Hairy Tongue and Substance-Induced Psychosis.
+Diseases associated with GLYAT include Hairy Tongue and Contractural Arachnodactyly, Congenital.
 Among its related pathways are Tyrosine metabolism and Cytochrome P450 - arranged by substrate type.
 Gene Ontology (GO) annotations related to this gene include transferase activity, transferring acyl groups and glycine N-benzoyltransferase activity.
 An important paralog of this gene is GLYATL2.

 UniProtKB/Swiss-Prot Summary for GLYAT Gene